samuelkuz/windows-rust-record/README.md

     // Gets your first display (another option is to enumerate your displays and choose one yourself) let primary_display = display::Display::primary_display().unwrap();

-    // Create a WindowsScreenCapture object, which handles a lot of the boilerplate for creating a Direct3D11CaptureFramePool and GraphicsCaptureSession let mut windows_screen_capture = windows_screen_capture::WindowsScreenCapture::new(primary_display)?;
+    // Create a WindowsScreenCapture object,
+    // which handles the processes for creating a Direct3D11CaptureFramePool and GraphicsCaptureSession let mut windows_screen_capture = windows_screen_capture::WindowsScreenCapture::new(primary_display)?;

-    /*
-        Once you've created a WindowsScreenCapture struct, you need to call the get_frame_receiver() method This method sets up the channel for the Direct3D11CaptureFramePool to send Direct3D11CaptureFrame to the receiver */
+    // Once you've created a WindowsScreenCapture struct, you need to call the get_frame_receiver() method
-    let receiver = windows_screen_capture.return_receiver().unwrap();
+    // This sets up the channel for the Direct3D11CaptureFramePool to send Direct3D11CaptureFrame to this receiver let receiver = windows_screen_capture.return_receiver().unwrap();

-    /*
-        This next method calls StartCapture() on the GraphicsCaptureSession, which kicks off actually recording frames and sending the data to the receiver
+    // This next method calls StartCapture() on the GraphicsCaptureSession,
+    // which kicks off recording frames and sending the data to the receiver windows_screen_capture.start_capture_session();
-    */
-    windows_screen_capture.start_capture_session();

     // From there you can start receiving the frames and processing
-    // This next portion is an example of receiving the Direct3D11CaptureFrame extracting the BGR8 [u8] Pixel data
+    // This next portion is an example of receiving the Direct3D11CaptureFrame extracting
-    // and writing this information to a file let mut ticker = tokio::time::interval(Duration::from_millis((1000 / 30) as u64));
+    // the BGR8 [u8] Pixel data and writing this information to a file let mut ticker = tokio::time::interval(Duration::from_millis((1000 / 30) as u64));

     let mut file = File::create("test.raw").unwrap();